phukrit7171/esp32_air_purifier/README.md

 - Particulate Matter sensor (PMSensor)
 - I2C LiquidCrystal display (16x2)
 - RGB LED module (with pin order: Green, Blue, Red)
-- Fan (compatible with digital and PWM control)
+- **If using a DC motor, I recommend using PWM controller support.**
+- **If using an AC motor, I recommend using a VFD with PWM control.**
+- **If using just a relay with an AC/DC motor, you must use Digital Mode.
+The fan speed will be fixed at full speed while the fan is turned on, and you will only have on/off control without RPM adjustment.**
 - Button for user input and debouncing circuitry (if needed)
 - Appropriate wiring and power supply

 ## Software Requirements

-- PlatformIO installed on your Windows machine with Visual Studio Code
+- PlatformIO installed on your Windows machine with Visual Studio Code.
-- Arduino framework for ESP32
+- Arduino framework for ESP32.
 - Required libraries (specified in `platformio.ini`):
   - LiquidCrystal_I2C
   - Adafruit BME280 Library